Yiching Wu (Ph.D., University of Chicago)

 - Nationalism and Revolution in Modern Asia

 The Cultural Revolution at the Margins: Chinese Socialism in Crisis (Harvard University Press, 2014).
-Winner of the 2013 President’s Book Award, the Social Science History Association.
+Winner of the President’s Book Award, the Social Science History Association; finalist, Wallace K. Ferguson Prize (for “the outstanding scholarly book in a field of history other than Canadian history”), Canadian Historical Association.

 “Coping with Crisis in the Wake of the Cultural Revolution: Toward a Historical Critique of Chinese Postsocialism,” Historical Materialism: Research in Critical Marxist Theory 21, no. 4 (2013), 1-32.